View Daniel Capello's Obituary on theadvocate.com and share memories

-Daniel Bernard "Danny" Capello, was born on September 13, 1958 and departed from this life on Wednesday March 27, 2019, at The Crossing at Clarity Hospice.
-Danny is survived by his mother, Barbara Capello; birth mom, Marjorie Bona; daughter Casey Hood; grandchildren, Cadence, Blake, Cade and Hailey; siblings Darlene (Kenneth) Schexnayder, Terri (Parrish) Sonnier, John and Robert Millien; also survived by nieces Erica Childress, Erin and Amy Schexnayder, nephews Jeremy and Chase Millien, half-brothers Walter, Patrick and David Bona and numerous aunts, uncles, a great niece, great nephews, cousins and his Club 12 family.
-He is preceded in death by father, Harold Capello; son Chad Nichols Capello; grandparents, Ernest and Heloise Capello, Lloyd and Martha Allen, and great nephew, Shane Childress Jr., uncles Floyd Wilson, Lloyd, Gerald and Donald Capello and aunt Heloise Medine.
+Daniel Bernard "Danny" Capello was born on September 13, 1958 and departed from this life on Wednesday March 27, 2019, at The Crossing at Clarity Hospice.
+Danny is survived by his mother, Barbara Capello; birth mom, Marjorie Bona; daughter Casey Hood; grandchildren, Cadence, Blake, Cade and Hailey; siblings Darlene (Kenneth) Schexnayder, Terri (Parrish) Sonnier, John and Robert Millien; also survived by nieces Erica Childress, Erin and Amy Schexnayder; nephews Jacob Sonnier, Jeremy and Chase Millien; half-brothers Walter, Patrick and David Bona; and numerous aunts, uncles, a great-niece, great-nephews, cousins and his Club 12 family.
+He is preceded in death by father, Harold Capello; son Chad Nichols Capello; grandparents, Ernest and Heloise Capello, Lloyd and Martha Allen; and great-nephew, Shane Childress Jr.; uncles Floyd Wilson, Lloyd, Gerald and Donald Capello; and aunt Heloise Medine.
 No formal service will be held at Danny's request; a family gathering will be held at Darlene's home on Saturday, March 30, 2019 at 1:00 pm.
-Church Funeral Services in charge of the arrangements.
+Church Funeral Services.

 Church Funeral Services & Crematory